Slowly Braised Short Rib Ragu

 1. Boil the pasta: Bring a large pot of salted water to a boil.
 Add the pasta and cook, stirring occasionally, until the pasta is cooked to al dente according to package directions.
 Carefully dip a liquid measuring cup into the pot, reserving about 1 cup of the starchy pasta water, and set aside.
 Carefully drain the pasta – do NOT rinse it!Cooked pappardelle pasta drained in a mesh strainer that rests overtop a white dutch oven.
 The dutch oven sits atop a black surface.

 2. Finish the short rib ragu sauce: Meanwhile, as the pasta boils, bring the braised short rib ragu up to a simmer.
-Stir in the heavy cream & parmesan cheese.
+Stir in the heavy cream and parmesan cheese.
 Continue to simmer over low heat, stirring occasionally.Reheating the short rib ragu with heavy cream in a small skillet.
 The skillet sits atop a black surface with a few sprigs of fresh herbs resting alongside of the skillet.
 A wooden spoon used to stir the heavy cream into the ragu sauce rests inside of the skillet.

 3. Short rib ragu pappardelle: Add the cooked pasta to the pot with the braised short rib ragu sauce, tossing to coat.
 The short rib ragu should evenly coat the pasta.
 Add in some of the reserved pasta water if the ragu needs to loosen up a little; add in an extra handful of parmesan if it needs to tighten up a little.
-Cook over medium heat for 1-2 minutes, allowing the pasta to meld with & absorb some of the ragu.Slowly Braised Short Rib Ragu Pappardelle in a small skillet atop a black surface.
+Cook over medium heat for 1-2 minutes, allowing the pasta to meld with and absorb some of the ragu.Slowly Braised Short Rib Ragu Pappardelle in a small skillet atop a black surface.
 The ragu has been topped with grated parmesan & fresh parsley.
 A few sprig of herbs rest alongside the skillet.

-4. Serve: Portion the short rib ragu pappardelle into individual pasta bowls, topping with additional grated parmesan, chopped fresh herbs, &/or crushed red pepper as desired.
+4. Serve: Portion the short rib ragu pappardelle into individual pasta bowls, topping with additional grated parmesan, chopped fresh herbs, and/or crushed red pepper as desired.
 Serve immediately.
 Enjoy!Braised Short Rib Ragu Pappardelle shown in pasta bowls, topped with grated parmesan & fresh parsley.
 The bowls sit atop a black surface surrounded by a clear glass filled with red wine, a small wooden pinch bowl filled with grated parmesan, a gray linen napkin, & two silver forks.

 Notes

-Make-Ahead, Storage & Freezing:
+Make-Ahead, Storage and Freezing:

 • Freezing Instructions: Short rib ragu is also incredibly freezer-friendly.
 To freeze, transfer the cooled short rib ragu sauce to a freezer container (or divide it up between multiple freezer containers for smaller portions).
 Freeze up to 3 months.
 To thaw, place the frozen ragu in the refrigerator overnight or submerge the freezer container in room temperature water for a quicker thaw.
 Reheat the ragu sauce in a skillet.
 If the thawed ragu sauce is a little watery at first, simply allow any residual water simmer out.
 If the thawed ragu sauce is too thick, simply add in a splash of water or stock until your desired consistency is reached.
 Complete the recipe according to “Short Rib Ragu Pasta” Steps 1-4, above